zacherytcox/stelligent-u/06-auto-scaling/README.md

 _How long did it take for the new instance to spin up?
 How long before it was marked as healthy?_
+> it took less than 2mins to identify the instance as unhealthy, spin up a new instance, and mark it as healthy.

 #### Lab 6.2.2: Scale Out